 This hostel has a great central location just off Kongens Nytorv, the main central square and is just a few hundred yards away from the metro station.
 Hostel boasts top-notch facilities, including a stunning wooden outdoor patio which make Generator Copenhagen the hippest hostel in town.

 8) 7 Fells Hostel

 This is a new eco-friendly hostel located in beautiful Ylläs, Lapland.
 It is the ideal location to take a break from the rest of the world and immerse yourself in the beauty of the surroundings.
 The location is great for hiking and also trying to glimpse the Northern Lights.
-The hostel is owned and run by a retired backpacker.
+The 7 Fells Hostel is owned and run by a retired backpacker.
 Facilities offered at the hostel include free Wi-Fi in the lounge area, free organic tea and coffee, books and magazines, a sauna, linens and towels, laundry and several other things to meet your comforts.

 9) Dream Hostel